By Nick Terrenzi

 When speaking on the topic of communication, I am often asked this question: “Has modern technology improved communication skills?”

-More recent generations grew up with this technology—are their communications skills better as a result?
+More recent generations grew up with this technology—are their communication skills better as a result?

 My generation has been fortunate enough to experience life with and without this technology.
 Therefore, I’ve lived in both worlds, and I can definitely say there are major differences.